filiph/selfimproving-dev/book/lets-keep-talking-about-me-though.md

 <aside>

-To his credit, Albert Einstein did try to make his theories more accessible.
+**Aside:** To his credit, Albert Einstein did try to make his theories more accessible.
 He wrote a book called <em>Relativity: The Special and the General Theory</em>, and it definitely reads better than his papers or lectures.
 But, great explanation it ain't.

 </aside>